Subhadip956425/TaskOrbit/README.md

 ## Features

-*(Add detailed features here, e.g.:)*
 - Create, read, update, delete (CRUD) tasks and projects
 - User authentication and authorization (if applicable)
 - Responsive UI with React
 - RESTful API powered by Spring Boot
 - Data storage using MongoDB and MySQL

 ---